Linguapress English Grammar

 In example (b), he is referring to a restricted or defined category of the noun:

-"the tomatoes", i.e. the tomatoes here in front of us are red; but some other tomatoes may be green or yellow .
+"the tomatoes", i.e. the tomatoes here in front of us are ripe.... (but not all tomatoes are ripe)

 In cases like these, one therefore has a choice; but the choice is not always completely free, as it often depends on context.
 Is it more important or more logical to imply a generalization, or a limitation?